tsackton/taelgarverse/docs/things/books/the-song-of-the-eternal-earth.md

 # The Song of the Eternal Earth
 :octicons-info-24:{ .lg .middle } **A [Dwarven](<../../creatures/species/dwarves.md>) saga**

 *The Song of the Eternal Earth* is a revered dwarven saga describing the [Elemental Plane of Earth](<../../cosmology/energy-realms/elemental-plane-of-earth.md>).
+The saga depicts a realm of endless stone, riddled with caverns of all sizes, in which crystal formations in many hues reflect a sunless sky; though the meaning of this phrase, which recurs frequently in the work, is much debated, most scholars doubt that it describes a literal surface.